OmidGhasemi21/introduction_to_R_workshop/scripts/workshop_notes.md

     df_print: "kable"
 ---

-This document is the summary of the **R for Cognitive Psychologists** workshop.
+This document is the summary of the **Introduction to R** workshop.

 All correspondence related to this document should be addressed to: